 Here’s something that many gardeners don’t remember to do.
 If you’re using a recycled container that previously housed another plant, you need to sterilize it.
 Even brand-new pots may require sterilization if kept around other plants.

 Pots can easily spread diseases and fungal spores.
 The last thing you want is your precious flower plant to suffer from disease before it blooms, right?

 To sterilize the pot, soak it in diluted bleach.
 Mix the bleach with water so that only 10 percent of the solution is bleach.
-Let the pot soak for about 10 minutes before washing it with dish detergent.
+Let the pot soak for about 1 hour before washing it with water.

 Next, you want to make sure that your pot has adequate drainage.
 If you bought your pots from your local gardening center, it likely already has holes.
 But if you’re using a decorative container or recycled pot, you may want to drill some extra holes.